Chaitanya-Krish147/Ai-ChatBot/README.md

 # 🚀 AI ChatBot – StacXai

 An intelligent, interactive chat interface built with **Next.js**, powered by **OpenRouter's Mistral-7B-Instruct** model for real-time natural language conversations.
-Designed with a sleek UI and secure API integration, this app demonstrates scalable AI deployment in production-ready environments.
+Designed with a sleek UI and secure API integration, this app demonstrates scalable AI deployment in production-ready environments and deployed into netfiy.

 ---